Shurat HaDin: North Korea abduction case (2009)

-In 2000 Kim Dong-shik, a South Korean pastor was abducted in northeastern China and hasn't been heard from since.
+In 2000 Kim Dong-shik, a South Korean pastor, was abducted in northeastern China and has not been heard from since.
 In 2009 Shurat HaDin, to help Kim's son and brother, both U.S. citizens, brought a lawsuit against North Korea in a U.S. federal court, seeking damages for Kim's torture and murder because the country was suspected to be behind the abduction.
 In 2015 the court ordered North Korea to pay $300 million in punitive damages and $15 million each to Kim's brother and his son.
 According to Darshan-Leitner, this was the first time a US court has found that a foreign regime which abducts an individual who is then never heard from again, has the burden of proving that he has not been murdered.

-Gaza flotilla (2011)

-Shurat Hadin used lawfare to threaten lawsuits against parties associated with the Gaza Flotilla.

 Jimmy Carter (2011)

 In 2011 Shurat HaDin, representing five plaintiffs, sued former President Jimmy Carter and publisher Simon & Schuster over the publication of Carter's book Palestine: Peace Not Apartheid.
 It claimed that Carter and his publisher engaged in "deceptive acts in the course of conducting business" and Darshan-Leitner claimed that Carter's "hatred of Israel has led him to commit this fraud on the public."
 Shurat HaDin sought $5 million in damages.

 Simon & Schuster said the suit was frivolous, without merit, and a "chilling attack on free speech."
 Jonathan Turley of George Washington University Law School said it was "clearly frivolous" and that the complaint was "written like a press release without a thin pretense of legal claims."
 Kevin Jon Heller of Australian National University argued that it was an attempt to bully Israel's critics:

 The plaintiffs dropped the suit after a few months.